savonet/book/audio.md

-Here, the predicate `{0m}` given for the `reopen_when` argument is true whenever the current minute is 0, i.e. at the beginning of every hour: we will thus change file at the beginning of every hour (`cron.add`, which we have seen in [there](#sec:jingles), is the other way of saying this).
+Here, the predicate `{0m}` given for the `reopen_when` argument is true whenever the current minute is 0, i.e. at the beginning of every hour: we will thus change file at the beginning of every hour.
 Whenever a new file is created, the file name is computed again and will thus be labeled according to current time.
 Also note that the directory depends on current time: Liquidsoap will take care of creating the required directories for us.
 Reopening of the